LucasDelfino92/morrowindsharp/setup.md

 Follow these steps for **TES3Merge**, **TESAME**, and **TES3View**:
 - Click the **Modify Executables** ![Executables](MO2/MO_Executables.png) button.
 - Click the **Add an executable** ![AddExe](MO2/MO_Add_File.png) button and select *Add from file...*.
-- Navigate to the folder of the tool you want to install (each found inside **C:\Games\Morrowind Sharp**) and double click its .exe file.
+- Navigate to the folder of the tool you want to install (each found inside **C:\Games\Nerevar Rising**) and double click its .exe file.
 - In the **Start In** field, select your Morrowind **Root** folder (**C:\Games\Morrowind**).
 - Click **Apply**, and repeat the process for the remaining tools.